AlexBlandin/TellMe/README.md

 Have a `token.txt` file available that has your Discord Bot token, and an `owner.txt` file with your Discord User ID.

+Naturally, the bot needs to be invited to the server.
 Currently, these are the expected permissions (321976400):

 ![](./permissions.png)